blcxtranslations/blcx/_translated/chapter-0049.md

 Although this trip was somewhat troublesome, you could even say it was very dangerous, but there were also ample rewards.
 Other than the spirit stones and treasures, he now had three extra cultivation techniques, the Spiritual Control technique problem was solved, and now he even had the Soaring Cloud technique to help with his current cultivation.

-Although it was a low-rank cultivation technique, but even Foundation Building experts held it in high esteem.
-When used to cultivate in the Spirit Gathering stage, not only will it increase cultivation speed, it will also build a firmer foundation.
+Although it was a low-rank cultivation technique, but even Foundation Establishment experts held it in high esteem.
+When used to cultivate in the Spirit Condensation stage, not only will it increase cultivation speed, it will also build a firmer foundation.

 The path of cultivation was almost endless.
-Although the Spirit Gathering stage was the lowest stage, but one cannot overlook this stage.
+Although the Spirit Condensation stage was the lowest stage, but one cannot overlook this stage.
 This was the stage where the foundation was laid.
 If the foundation is unstable, then it will hinder future progress.
 If the foundation is firm, then the benefits will gradually manifest.

 Lin Xuan did not immediately start cultivating but instead decided to rest and recover for a day.
 The battle with the father and son of the Yan family, although he did not suffer any injuries, was still very difficult.
-Even with the help of the spirit tool, Yan Tian Heng was still an expert of the great perfection of the Spirit Gathering stage.
+Even with the help of the spirit tool, Yan Tian Heng was still an expert of the great perfection of the Spirit Condensation stage.

 It wasn't only a contest of strength.
 It was also a battle of wits, of strategies of attacking the mind, of pretending to be weak, and of laying clever traps.
 Then with the addition of hurrying along during the night and only resting for two hours, his body had already been exhausted.
 To cultivate in this condition would definitely not yield good results.
 Therefore, Lin Xuan decided to recover first.
 Haste makes waste.
 Besides, it was only a few days and does not make a big difference.